robcarver17/pysystemtrade/docs/userguide.md

                    ForecastScaleCap(), Rules(trading_rules)], data, config)
 ```

-The key configuration differences from the standard system are that the estimation parameters `use_forecast_scale_estimates`, `use_forecast_weight_estimates` and `use_instrument_weight_estimates` are all set to `True`.
+The key configuration differences from the standard system are that the estimation parameters:
+ - `use_forecast_scale_estimates`,
+ - `use_forecast_weight_estimates`
+ - `use_instrument_weight_estimates`
+-  `use_forecast_div_mult_estimates`
+-  `use_instrument_div_mult_estimates`

+ ... are all set to `True`.

 Warning: Be careful about changing a system from estimated to non estimated 'on the fly' by varying the estimation parameters (in the form use_*_estimates).
 See [persistence of 'switched' stage objects](#switch_persistence) for more information.

 ### Using the system object

-The system object doesn't do very much in itself, except provide access to its 'child' stages, and a limited number of methods.
+The system object doesn't do very much in itself, except provide access to its 'child' stages, its cache, and a limited number of methods.
 The child stages are all attributes of the parent system.

 #### Accessing child stages, data, and config within a system